theupdateframework/taps/tap3.md

 # Specification

-In order to support this use case, we propose the following simple adjustment to the targets metadata file format.
+In order to support use case 1, we propose the following adjustments to the file format of targets metadata.

-## The previous targets metadata file format
+## The previous file format of targets metadata

 In the [previous
 version](https://github.com/theupdateframework/tuf/blob/70fc8dce367cf09563915afa40cffee524f5b12b/docs/tuf-spec.txt#L766-L776)